beanscanned3322/subway-route-finder/README.md

 A graph-based Java project that models a subway system and finds optimal routes between stations.

+## What it does
+- Represents stations as nodes in a graph
+- Finds routes between two stations
+- Uses BFS for shortest number of stops
+- Uses Dijkstra’s algorithm for shortest travel time

 ## Features
-- Represents subway stations as graph nodes
+- Graph-based structure for subway lines
-- Finds shortest path using BFS (fewest stops)
-- Finds fastest route using Dijkstra's algorithm
-- Clean object-oriented design

-## Tech Stack
-- Java
-- Graph data structures
-- BFS / Dijkstra algorithms
+- Multiple route-finding methods (BFS + Dijkstra)
+- Simple console-based output of routes

-## How to Run
+## Idea
-Compile and run `Main.java` in a Java IDE or terminal.
+This project simulates how navigation systems find the best route between locations in a transportation network.